Nexirift/vote-bot/README.md

 ## How it works

 It looks for messages that begin with `---IDEA---` and reacts to them with checkbox and x emojis.
+Alternatively, it also looks for messages that begin with `---QUESTION---` and reacts to them with emojis that match emojis in the message.